JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/02-implementation/02-supported-languages.md

 # Supported Languages

-These are the languages currently supported in Core.
-Do note that not all the languages listed have been translated yet.
-Please take the time to look into what's been translated in Crowdin.
+Below are the languages currently supported in Core.
+Note that not all of the languages listed have translations yet.
+Please take the time to look into what has been translated in Crowdin.

 | Language   | Region/Variant     | Locales List Format | Crowdin Returned Format |
 | ---------- | ------------------ | ------------------- | ----------------------- |